d-bl/MAE-gf/docs/marian.md

 ## Sunny stitch
 {% capture maet1 %}
 This stitch I created because I wished to see a little loop at the sides of the rose ground.
 To obtain this, I used a very onorthodox stitch at the sides of the unit.
-Ground mt-0902-f connects the sunny's with plaits; ground mt-0902-q is the same unit, in a diamond.
+Ground mt-0902-l connects the sunny's with clothstiches; mt-0902-f connects the same unit with plaits as in "fusion"; mt-0902-q is the same unit, in a diamond.
 {% endcapture %}
 {% include picts-right.html
   src="https://maetempels.github.io/MAE-gf/images_wt/gf-0902-wt.png"